gcallah/BookReviews/gray.md

 His forwarding of this as a bald fact is particularly surprising, given two later statements he makes.
 In the first, he admits that "The accidental origins of Christianity, of course, prove nothing.
 For a believer, chance is the work of providence."
 (124) (This would be better stated as, "For the believer, what may appear to us as chance is actually the workings of an infinite mind.")
-So the fact that John Gray sees no purpose to evolution hardly shows that it has no purpose.
-And in another passage, Gray notes that " ???
+So the fact that John Gray *sees* no purpose to evolution hardly shows that it *has* no purpose.
+And in another passage, Gray notes that "the physical sciences may contain myths of their own."
+(149)

 ## Woke-ism

 Gray is not pleased with "what has come to be called the woke movement," declaring that its "origins... are in the decay of liberalism."
+(110) He writes:
-(110) He notes that "If Western capitalism creates an expanding underclass without any productive function, it also produces a lumpen intelligentsia that is economically superfluous."
+"If Western capitalism creates an expanding underclass without any productive function, it also produces a lumpen intelligentsia that is economically superfluous."
 (111)

-In other words, in societies that are in serious need of more auto mechanics and carpenters and plumbers, we are instead producing far more doctors of gender studies and queer theory and even of English literature than are actually demanded: so what can these "superfluous" individuals do to make a living?
+In other words, in societies that are in serious need of more auto mechanics and carpenters and plumbers, we are instead producing far more doctors of gender studies and queer theory and post-colonialism than are actually demanded: so what can these "superfluous" individuals do to make a living?
 Well, they fight for jobs based on who is "most woke," which is a "vehicle through with surplus elites struggle to secure a position of power in society."
 (110) Or, as Gray also puts it, "In their economic aspects, woke movements are a revolt of the professional bourgeoisie."
 (111)